Last Updated on May 27, 2022 by Zwivel

 - The chin implant shifts

-Remember, immediately following surgery your new chin will probably look bigger, or more pronounced, than it actually is because of the aforementioned swelling.
-So don’t rush to judgement too quickly, give it a few months to allow everything to properly settle and heal.
+Remember, immediately following surgery your new chin will probably look bigger, or more pronounced than it actually is because of the aforementioned swelling.
+So don’t rush to judgment too quickly, give it a few months to allow everything to properly settle and heal.

-By ensuring you’ve chosen a board certified doctor for the job, you can proceed comfortable in the knowledge that you’re dealing with an authorized professional who knows what they’re doing.
+By ensuring you’ve chosen a board-certified doctor for the job, you can proceed comfortably in the knowledge that you’re dealing with an authorized professional who knows what they’re doing.